vihalvemula/LplCodingChallenge/README.md

 The app works in both portrait and landscape modes.

 Features:
-Fetches JSON data from JSONPlaceholder API using Retrofit.
+Fetches Api Response using Retrofit.
 Displays comments using jetpack compose.
 Uses a placeholder icon for profile images with an option to update from the gallery.
 Ensures text is not truncated.